 The Camdenton R-III School District Board of Education recognizes that homelessness alone should not be sufficient reason to separate students from the mainstream school environment.
 Therefore, the district, in accordance with state and federal law and the Missouri state plan for education of the homeless, will give special attention to ensure that homeless students in the school district have access to a free and appropriate public education.
-The district's homeless coordinator is the Assistant Principal at Dogwood Elementary and may be contacted at (573) 346-9239.
+The district's homeless coordinator is the District Social Work Coordinator.